Legality of Holocaust denial: Ukraine

 In September 2021, the Verkhovna Rada passed a law defining antisemitism and banning it in the country.
 This law includes denying the mass extermination of Jews in the Holocaust as part of its definition of antisemitism.

+When committed by an individual is punishable by a fine or a prison sentence of up to five years.

+Public officials would also be fined or imprisoned for up to five years, and banned from holding certain offices for up to three years.

 United Kingdom

-There is no statute in the United Kingdom making Holocaust denial illegal, however judicial notice that the Holocaust occurred was taken in the case of R v Chabloz and the defendant in that case was charged with sharing 'grossly offensive' material related to Holocaust denial.
-Some contend that this judgement sets a precedent for Holocaust denial related material being deemed "grossly offensive" and contrary to the Communications Act 2003.
+Holocaust denial is not illegal in the United Kingdom.
+However, judicial notice was taken that the Holocaust occurred in the case of R v Chabloz – the defendant in that case was charged with sharing 'grossly offensive' material related to Holocaust denial and antisemitism.
+Some campaigners contend that this judgement sets a precedent for material relating to Holocaust denial to be deemed "grossly offensive" and contrary to the Communications Act 2003; however, the court explicitly noted that Holocaust denial itself is not a crime, and speech denying the Holocaust is not per se grossly offensive:

+A 2000 report by the Institute for Jewish Policy Research concluded that Holocaust denial has a "limited impact" on British public opinion.
+The report acknowledged previous calls to criminalise Holocaust denial in the UK, but concluded "with unanimous view that the criminalisation of Holocaust denial in the United Kingdom would be inadvisable".

 United States

-In the United States, Holocaust denial is constitutionally protected free speech because of the First Amendment.
+In the United States, Holocaust denial is constitutionally protected free speech under the First Amendment.

 A United States court in 1981, in a case brought by Mel Mermelstein, took judicial notice of the occurrence of gassings in Auschwitz during the Holocaust, declaring that a legally incontestable fact.